joeellis/joeellis.github.io/_posts/2017-05-10-elixir-nested-modules.markdown

 layout: post
 title:  "Elixir Nested Modules and Auto-Aliasing"
 date:   2017-05-10
-description: "Nesting modules in Elixir has a few gotchas you should be aware of."
+description: "How Elixir handles compiling nested modules in the background"
 categories: elixir
 ---

----
-layout: post
-title:  "Elixir Nested Modules and Auto-Aliasing"
-date:   2017-05-10
-description: "Nesting modules in Elixir has a few gotchas you should be aware of."
-categories: elixir
----

-Recently, I was coding a CSV exports module when I came across an unexpected error in Elixir.
+Recently, I was coding a module to create CSV files from database records when I came across an unexpected error in Elixir.
 Using the [CSV](https://github.com/beatrichartz/csv) library, I wrote something like this:

 {% highlight elixir %}